 - Protein Rich One muffin is packed with vegetarian protein like cheese and milk.
 You can create a well balance meal in a jiffy.

-How to Make Green Monster Veggie Muffins – step by step
+How to Make Spinach Muffins - step by step

-First you’ll want to grate your carrots, or you can just buy them shredded.
-Then gather all your ingredients and blend the applesauce, spinach, banana, almond meal sugar and coconut oil.
+First you'll want to grate your carrots, or you can just buy them shredded.
+Then gather all your ingredients and blend the applesauce, spinach, banana, ¼ cup almond meal, sugar and coconut oil.

 Give it a whirl and blend it.

-You’ll then want to add the flour, baking soda, baking powder and salt into a larger bowl.
+You'll then want to add the flour, baking soda, baking powder and salt into a medium bowl.

 Next mix the green mixture into the flour mixture.
 Tip: Do Not Over Mix